A Tragic Love Story in an Eighteenth-Century Manuscriptby Angelika Koch

 The colophon of the manuscript closes with the remark that "although this volume has been kept strictly secret by a dear friend, I recorded it on the 25th day of the first month of Shōtoku 4 [1714]."

-Although now cataloged at Yale under the provisional title Shudō tsuya monogatari 衆道通夜物語 (An All-Night Tale of Boys' Love), the manuscript would perhaps not have been known to contemporary readers by this name.
+Although now cataloged at Yale under the provisional title Shudō tsuya monogatari 衆道通夜物語 (A Boys' Love Tale of All-Night Prayer), the manuscript would perhaps not have been known to contemporary readers by this name.
 It was also not the concept of shudō (love of youths) per se that would have made its content offensive and "secret" in early eighteenth-century Japan, where stories of male same-sex love circulated freely in the popular fiction and theater that emanated from the large urban centers.

 So why then this rhetoric of secrecy and air of the forbidden surrounding this manuscript?
 To discover the reason, we need to delve into the world of its story.